GregSchiemer/SatGam/README.md

 - to start the animation sequence in sync on all phones;
 - to select the playing mode.

-There are 2 modes :
+There are 2 playing modes :
+- **PREVIEW**
+plays rapidly to give players an overview of the changing UI
 - **CONCERT**
--- the sequence is played in real-time and lasts between 12:24 and 12:48 seconds
+plays in real-time and lasts between 12:24 and 12:48 seconds
-- **PREVIEW**
--- the sequence is played rapidly to give players an overview of the changing UI

 ```